FORCAM-FORCE-Bridge-API/samples-powershell/README.md

 # Sample Applications

-Provides sample applications for using the FORCAM FORCE Bridge API with PowerShell.
+Provides sample cmdlets for using the FORCAM FORCE Bridge API with PowerShell.
 If you have any questions look at https://ask.forcebridge.io/

 ### Useful Links